Documentation > nControl > Getting Started

 The amount of detected IR light indicates whether there is an train in front of the sensor or not: a small amount of detected IR indicated there is nothing and a high amount of detected IR light indicates there is a train.
 A threshold value is used to separate these two domains.
 So if the amount of detected IR light is higher than the threshold value nControl considers it has detected a train.
 The threshold level is indicated on the sensor tile by the vertical gray line on the intensity bar, see Fig 4.

 The amount of reflected IR light by the train depends on the surface that is reflecting it.
 Dark and irregular surfaces reflect less IR than light colored and smooth surfaces.
 So if you are using dark trains you might have to lower the threshold value to make the intensity bar crosses the threshold value when the train passes in front of the sensor, otherwise you won't detect the train.
+The threshold value is a compromise between keeping it high enough to make sure you don't have any false detections; and low enough to make sure you're not missing any passing trains.
+Setting the idle time

 When the amount of detected IR light crosses the threshold level, nControl considers it detected a train and executes the trigger event script.
 However, the amount of reflected light will not be the same for every part of the train.
 For example, the space in between two cars will reflect much less light than the sides of the cars.
 As such the level of detected IR light might drop below the threshold level and each car might trigger the event script.